-- 2 Having matriculated for the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing, a candidate's programme of study shall be pursued in consecutive academic years except with the special permission of the Senate. - 2.1 All candidates must complete the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing programme within 5 years of the initial matriculation date. - 2.2 A candidate for the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing must - (i) attend the University during not less than three academic years. - (ii) Dual Award: attend the University during not less than four academic years for a dual registration award - (iii) undertake all core and student select modules prescribed in the programme schedule and - (iv) pass all the assessments similarly prescribed.
+- 2. Having matriculated for the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing, a candidate's programme of study shall be pursued in consecutive academic years except with the special permission of the Senate. - 2.1 All matriculated students must complete the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing programme within 5 years of the initial matriculation date. - 2.2 Students for the Bachelor of Science (Nursing), Bachelor of Science (Hons) Nursing or the MSc Nursing must - (i) attend the University during not less than three academic years and meet the NMC requirement of 4600 hours of both theory and practice - (ii) Dual Award: attend the University during not less than four academic years for a dual registration award and meet the programme requirement for 5996 hours over theory and practice - (iii) undertake all modules prescribed in the programme schedule and - (iv) pass all the assessments similarly prescribed.

-ATTENDANCE AND PERFORMANCE
+ATTENDANCE AND ENGAGEMENT MONITORING REQUIREMENTS